statgenetics/statgen-courses/README.md

 The server will configure itself the first time it launches; you will then be directed to a JupyterLab interface.
 Then you should see in the a notebook file `*.ipynb` on the left panel.
 Click on it to start running the tutorial.

-**Note: the session will be there for you until it is killed explicitly, or until the server kills it periodically.**
+**Note: the session will be there for you until it is killed explicitly, or until the server kills it periodically (currently configured to kill after 24hrs inactivity).**
-**It strongly encouraged that you download and save the notebook for yourself, after you completed the tutorial.**
+**It therefore strongly encouraged that you save your work after you complete the tutorial.**
+There are two ways to do this:
-**To do this, simply right click on the notebook to bring up the dropdown menu, and click `Download` to download the notebook to your computer to save your own copy.**
+- Save to your computer (recommended): to do this, simply right click on the notebook to bring up the dropdown menu, and click `Download` to download the notebook to your computer to save your own copy.
+- Save on the cloud server: copy the notebook (or other files) you want to save to `work` folder found in the left panel showing the directory tree.

 ## Convert tutorials to HTML and PDF format to download

 FIXME: will update this later